 The Award winner gives the John Mitchell Lecture at a BGA Evening meeting the January following the year of the award.

 Previous John Mitchell Award winners are listed below.
-Prior to 2013, the Award was given to a published paper.
-The criteria were changed in 2013, to present the award to a person.
+Prior to 2014, the Award was given to a published paper.
+The criteria were changed in 2014, to present the award to a person.
+The list below is for the period since 2008 when the award nominations began to be administered by the BGA.
+Prior to 2008 the award was administered by the John Mitchell Trust.

 2020 | David Beadman (Byrne Looby) | A career embedded in the ground |